alexmoschos/BitcoinP2P/README.md

 In this project we mainly focus on implementing part of the bitcoin protocol,

-communicating with other Nodes and using haskell.
+communicating with other Nodes and using Haskell.
 For now, we do not care a lot

 about scallability, robustness, speed or readability.